This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 A Few Notes…

 - Measure the ingredients carefully.
 I highly recommend using the gram measurements provided for best results, because something as little as improperly measuring the flour can skew this recipe.
-And speaking of grams, linking the kitchen scale I use all the time here (it’s so chic).
+And speaking of grams, linking the kitchen scale I use all the time here.

 - Add extra ginger if you like your gingerbread cookies on the more ginger-forward side.
 I’d opt for 1 ½ tsp instead of 1 tsp.